metno/S-ENDA-documentation/source/users.rst

 One can both consume data and produce it, or just have one of these roles.

 Producers:
+* In situ Weather observations:

  * Car, bus, self driving vehicle data.

  * Private weather station data (Netatmo).

  * Croudsourced observations?

  * Vegvesen (roadside weather stations, webcameras, and moving observations of road conditions).

  * Weather station observation data.

  * Boat, buoy, oil platform observation data.

+ * Drone, gliders (underwater) or other drone like devices that observations.

 * Lightning strike data.